inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 ```

 ## Exporters

-By now, the prometheus exporter is available.
-If `enabled` is set to true, the exporter is exposes the metrics under the following HTTP endpoint: `http://[host]:[port]/metrics`
+The EUM server comes with the same Prometheus and InfluxDB exporter as the Ocelot agent.
+The exporter's configurations options are the same as for the [agent](metrics/metric-exporters.md).
+However, they are located under the `inspectit-eum-server.exporters.metrics` configuration path.

+By default, the prometheus exporter is enabled and available on port `8888`.
+The influx exporter is disabled by default and can be enabled by setting the URL via `inspectit-eum-server.exporters.metrics.influx.url`.

 ## Self-Monitoring